Bored Ape: Ryder Ripps lawsuit

-In June 2022, Yuga Labs launched a lawsuit against Ryder Ripps on the grounds of him selling NFTs that infringe on the company's copyright.
-Although Yuga Labs filed this lawsuit in a US court, they did not seek copyright protection in the US and algorithmically generated images like BAYC are not subject to US copyright protection.
+In June 2022, Yuga Labs launched a lawsuit against Ryder Ripps.
 Ripps is accused of false advertising and trademark infringement, with Yuga Labs requesting financial reimbursement and saying Ripps was executing a "calculated, intentional, and willful" plan to damage the reputation of the project.
 Ripps made a statement saying that the buyers of his NFTs were informed that they were not related to the BAYC project and that his NFTs were a satirical response to those of Yuga Labs.
-On August 15, 2022, he tried to file an anti-SLAPP motion to dismiss the lawsuit, which was denied.
+On August 15, 2022, he tried to file an anti-SLAPP motion to dismiss the lawsuit, which was denied; Ripps appealed the denial of his anti-SLAPP motion to dismiss, but the 9th U.S. Circuit Court of Appeals ruled against him in October 2023.

+In April 2023, federal judge John F. Walter of the United States District Court for the Central District of California issued a summary judgment in Yuga Labs' favor, with damages to be determined at trial.
+The judge ruled that Ripps and his partner Jeremy Cahen had committed "false designation of origin" and "cybersquatting" and that Yuga Labs was entitled to an injunction and damages.
+Following the court trial, Judge Walter ruled that Yuga Labs was entitled to recover all $1.3 million of Ripps' and Cahen's profits from the sale of the copycat NFTs, plus $200,000 in damages for cybersquatting, plus attorneys' fees; the ruling was made public in October 2023.
+On July 23, 2025, an appeals court overturned the 2023 judgment and sent the case back to federal court for a trial, finding that Yuga Labs did not yet prove that Ripps and Cahen had confused NFT buyers.